Redocly/redocly-cli/docs/rules/info-license.md

 # info-license

-Requires the license info in your API definitions.
+Requires the license info in your API descriptions.

 |OAS|Compatibility|
 |---|---|